RewindL/Self-ShadowGAN/README.md

-## Learning to Remove Shadows from a Single Image
+## Self-ShadowGAN: Learning to Remove Shadows from a Single Image
 This is the PyTorch implementation of the paper "Learning to Remove Shadows from a Single Image".